 Additionally, our Frozen Shoulder trial has been adversely affected.
 The trial was opened to recruitment at the end of May 2022 following delays in gaining approvals due to backlogs in the National Institute of Health Research (NIHR) system due to COVID-19 and consequential staff vacancies.
 Nine participants were recruited for participation in the trial through mid-February 2023.
 The U.K. research system has faced unprecedented challenges following the COVID-19 pandemic both in terms of support services and at the point of delivery of clinical care.
 This has resulted in the NIHR instituting their Recovery and Reset program to identify and close trials that are facing challenges.
 Our Frozen Shoulder trial was considered to be one of such trials, due to the considerable challenges we faced to open recruitment sites and enroll sufficient participants.
 Therefore, the NIHR has asked the chief investigators to close the trial for further recruitment.
+The Company's request for a no cost trial extension was denied.
 This closure or future closures or difficulties relating to the recruitment of participants in future studies could have a material adverse effect on our ability to complete studies, the timeline for future drugs and our ability to generate revenues and support our operations.